Elementary Formulas for Greatest Common Divisors and Semiprime Factors: Introduction

-Recently, Prunescu and Sauras-Altuzarra (2024) discovered an arithmetic term for computing the factorial function $n!$ \cite{prunescu2024factorial}.
-Coincidentally, at approximately the same time, we discovered an arithmetic term for the $n$-th roots of positive integers $\sqrt[n]{a}$ \cite{shunia2024polynomial}.
-By combining these results, along with a simplified version of Mazzanti's GCD formula (\cref{proof:mazzantigcd}), we obtain the first explicit arithmetic terms for semiprime factors.
-This answers a question from Shamir (1978), who first hypothesized the existence of such a formula when describing an algorithmic approach to integer factorization using arithmetic terms \cite{shamir1978factoring}.
+Recently, we discovered a formula for the $r$-th roots of positive integers $\sqrt[r]{n}$ as the limit of a quotient of two arithmetic terms \cite{shunia2024polynomial}.
+By combining our results with an arithmetic term for factorials \cite{robinson1952arithmetic, prunescu2024factorial}, along with a simplified version of Mazzanti's GCD formula (\cref{proof:mazzantigcd}) \cite{mazzanti2002plainbases}, we obtain the first closed-form expressions for semiprime factors as arithmetic terms.
+This answers a question from Shamir in \cite{shamir1978factoring}, who first hypothesized the existence of such formulas when describing an algorithmic approach to integer factorization using arithmetic terms.